stormpath/stormpath-documentation/source/auth_n.rst

 Adding an SMS Factor
 ^^^^^^^^^^^^^^^^^^^^

-To add an additional SMS Factor to this Account, you send a POST to that Account's ``/factors`` endpoint:
+To add an additional SMS Factor to this Account, you send the following request:

 .. only:: rest or csharp or nodejs or php or python or vbnet